coolblock/vpsVivo/README.md

 wget -qO- https://raw.githubusercontent.com/coolblock/vpsVivo/master/utils/vivo/1vivobinUpdate.sh | sudo bash

 This will erase the old binary and install the new one.
+It will not update your conf files.

 ==============================